gwuhaolin/chrome-runner/README.md

 await runner.kill();
 ```

+#### support options
+- port: {number} launch chrome listen on debug port, default will random a free port to use
+- chromePath: {string} chrome executable full path, default will automatic find a path according to your system.
+If no executable chrome find, will use env CHROME_PATH as executable full path.
+If all of the above way can't get a path a Error('no chrome installations found') will throw
+- chromeFlags: {Array<string>} flags pass to chrome when start chrome, all flags can be find [here](http://peter.sh/experiments/chromium-command-line-switches/)

+#### runner API
+- runner.port: get chrome remove debug port
+- runner.kill(): kill chrome and release all resource and remove temp files

 after chrome-runner launch chrome, a dir hold chrome out log and pid file will be create, this dir path will be out in console.

+## launchWithoutNoise
+`launchWithoutNoise` same with `launch` but [disables many chrome services](https://github.com/gwuhaolin/chrome-runner/blob/master/flags.js) that add noise to automated scenarios.

+## launchWithHeadless
+`launchWithHeadless` same with `launch` but [run chrome in headless mode](https://developers.google.com/web/updates/2017/04/headless-chrome) and without noise.

 ## Install chrome on linux server
 chrome-runner required chrome installed on your system, it easy to install on OSX and Windows, Linux server see [How to install Chrome browser properly via command line?](https://askubuntu.com/questions/79280/how-to-install-chrome-browser-properly-via-command-line)